pyro-x/nd0191-c3-react-native/README.md

 This application uses native notifications to send reminder notifications to the user when it is time to call a customer.
 When the user sets a reminder for a customer, the application schedules a notification using the `Notifications` API.
 The notification is sent at the specified time, even if the application is closed.

-## Screenshots

-Include screenshots of the application here.

 ## Contributors

 - [David Monterroso Cabello](https://github.com/pyro-x)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.